PHENOMENA STUDIES WEAVER AXIOM

 This interactive study is not intended as a scientifically validated reproduction.
 It is a visual interpretation generated from an implemented model and curated parameter exploration — and it is a deliberately simplified instrument, separate from the full engine used to author the finished works.

-← ALL STUDIES STUDY #05 · LORENZ ATTRACTOR →
+← ALL STUDIES STUDY #05 · LORENZ ATTRACTOR · IN OBSERVATION →

 PHENOMENA STUDIES — WEAVER AXIOM PERSONAL VISUAL RESEARCH · © 2026